Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Discussion

+\boldparagraph{Access Control Models} Some developers reported not feeling responsible for secret leakage.
+Instead, other team members, other teams, management, and clients had access to secrets and caused leaks.
+This is likely caused by secrets being shared as part of the development or deployment process (\cf{}~Figure~\ref{fig:threat-model}).
+To better support developers with this, future research should work on secure and easy-to-use secret-sharing and management platforms providing secret transfer and revocation between involved stakeholders.

 \boldparagraph{Lack of Helpful Resources} In both the survey and the interviews, we found a lack of comprehensive resources that guide developers in the case of secret incidents.
-This, however, is a burden for developers when observing secret leakage.
-Although secret leakage is prevalent, it is not common in a developer's daily life, so no one expects them to instantly know what measures to take.
+This is a burden for developers when they experience secret leakage.
+Although secret leakage is widespread, developers do not encounter it on a daily basis; they cannot be expected to instantly know what measures to take.
 Nonetheless, an incident ideally requires instant action.
-Therefore, we argue that easily accessible online resources are needed that contain actionable steps for easy, fast, and secure remediation.
-Even though the documentation of code hosting platforms has room for improvement in this direction, we think they are still an important place to provide such information.
-The problem continues when it comes to prevention approaches, developers complain about insufficient or missing documentation for deployment or usage (\cf{}~Section~\ref{sec:results-problems}).
+Therefore, we argue that easily accessible online resources are needed, and should contain actionable steps for easy, fast, and secure remediation.
+We think that code hosting platforms are a place to provide such information.
+This also holds for prevention approaches: developers complained about insufficient or missing documentation for deployment or usage (\cf{}~Section~\ref{sec:study-results-interviews-prevention} and \ref{sec:study-results-interviews-remediation}).